gh-d/chat-space/README.md

 ### Association

-- has many : massages
+- has_many : massages
-- has many : members
+- has_many : members
-- has many : users, through :member
+- has_many : users, through::member